DecisionsDev/odm-docker-kubernetes/authentication/Okta/README.md

 1. Get the ODM endpoints.
     You can refer to the [documentation](https://www.ibm.com/docs/en/odm/8.11.0?topic=production-configuring-external-access) to retrieve the ODM endpoints.
-    For example on OpenShift, you can get the routes names and hosts with:
+    For example, on OpenShift you can get the route names and hosts with:

     ```
     kubectl get routes --no-headers --output custom-columns=":metadata.name,:spec.host"